 Exercising can help prevent falls because it can:

-You can do these exercises anytime and almost anywhere.
-As you get stronger, you can hold each position longer or add light weights to your ankles.
+You can do the following exercises anytime and almost anywhere.
+As you get stronger, try to hold each position longer or add light weights to your ankles.
 This will increase how effective the exercise is.

 When you exercise, always make sure you breathe slowly and easily.
 Do not hold your breath.

 You can do some balance exercises during everyday activities.